awssat/laravel-arabic-files/README.md

 - ✅ default validation error messages
 - ✅ Voyager langauge files
 - ✅ An implementation of multilingual timezones support
+- ✅ An implementation of multilingual countries support

 Feel free to PR new files/changes. 😘